Web under local loads – Hand calculations

 I have defined the slippage in the nonlinear tab of connection properties with the following chart.
 You can see that at the beginning deformation (u) rises without any force (P) appearing, and then after a certain value of slippage (here 2mm) connection start to rigidly transmit normal forces:

 Outcomes for both trusses, of course, are quite different.
-Take a look at deformation below:
+Take a look at the deformation below:

 You can easily see that the truss with the slippage has much higher deformations (4 times higher to be precise).
-Notice that in the model with slippage software actually shows slippage (bottom chords is drawn as “not continuous” while the top chord is overlapping).
-I should also mention that those additional deformations are almost 10 times higher that the slippage value – slippage is in the horizontal direction, while we measure vertical deflection.
+Notice that the model with slippage software actually shows slippage (bottom chords are drawn as “not continuous” while the top chord is overlapping).
+I should also mention that those additional deformations are almost 10 times higher than the slippage value – slippage is in the horizontal direction, while we measure the vertical deflection.

-In truss with slippage some additional forces appeared, but overall the biggest change is in the deflection.
-Let’s see now how such additional deformations can drastically influence some structures.
+In truss with slippage, some additional forces appeared, but overall the biggest change is in the deflection.
+Let’s see now how many additional deformations can drastically influence some structures.